-The trip is quite comfortable and makes sure you carry a sweatshirt as the air-con is set to the lowest temperature.
+The trip is quite comfortable and make sure you carry a sweatshirt as the air-con is set to the lowest temperature.
 Travelling by bus from Kuala Terengganu to Kuantan is possibly the most economical and comfortable way to commute between these interesting destinations.

 Bus Service from KT to Kuantan

-Malaysia has amazing intercity network with excellent road condition.
+Malaysia has an amazing intercity network with excellent road conditions.
 The bus trip is quite comfortable and enjoyable.
-The bus stop at Kuantan is located at the outskirts of the city.
-A taxi costs around 20RM get to the city centre.
-GRAB is an affordable option to commute in Kuantan.
+The bus stop at Kuantan is located on the outskirts of the city.
+A taxi costs around RM 20 to get to the city center.
+GRAB is an affordable option to commute to in Kuantan.

-MegaView hotel is an amazing 3-star hotel with great user rating and review.
+MegaView Hotel is an amazing 3-star hotel with a great user rating and review.
 I booked the hotel through Agoda with rates under $US 30 per night.
-The hotel offers nice breakfast is very popular with local crowds as the hotel was booked by a wedding party when I stayed at this place.
+The hotel offers a nice breakfast and is very popular with local crowds as the hotel was booked for a wedding party when I stayed at this place.

 Sara's Kitchen Kuantan

-Sultan Ahmad Mosque
+1.Visit Sultan Ahmad Mosque in Kuantan Pahang